de-stops/rmv-stops/README.md

 # rmv-stops

-This is a simple script to download all RMV stops as CSV.
+This is a simple script to download all [RMV](https://www.rmv.de) stops as [GTFS-compatible CSV](https://developers.google.com/transit/gtfs/reference/stops-file).

 The script uses the following endpoint: